DaanDemaecker/VulkanRenderer/README.md

 ### Instanced rendering
 Instanced rendering has always seemed like a very interesting concept to me and i would love to deepen my understanding of it and how to apply it in my renderer.

+### More light types
+There are many different types of light in graphics, i would like to implement as many of them as i can.
+Currently the lights i would like to add are:
+                    -Point light
+                    -Spotlight
+                    -Sky light

 ## Libraries
 ### Window handling and input